nodes777/gameengine/notes/chapter3.md

     - Model Space: 1x1 square in vertex buffer
         + Unique for each geometric object
         + defines the geometry of each model
-    - Nomarlized Device Coordinates (NDC): WebGL
+    - Normalized Device Coordinates (NDC): WebGL
         + Bound to +-1
         + Shown in Canvas
 * Modeling Transform: opertaion that transforms models from Model Space to NDC